TobyBoyne/interview-questions/src/questions/maths/area-in-unit-square.md

 ---
-title: Area under a Curve
+title: Area in the Unit Square
 tags:
     - short
+    - graph
 description: "Find the area of a region in a unit square."
 ---
 {% extends "_layouts/question.njk" %}